 Call the doctor or get medical care right away if you or your child develop any of the above symptoms.

 Common side effects of HUMIRA include injection site reactions (pain, redness, rash, swelling, itching, or bruising), upper respiratory infections (sinus infections), headaches, rash, and nausea.
 These are not all of the possible side effects with HUMIRA.
 Tell your doctor if you have any side effect that bothers you or that does not go away.

-Remember, call your doctor right away if you have an infection or any signs of an infection, including:
+Remember, call the doctor right away if you or your child have an infection or any signs of an infection, including:

 Tell your doctor if you are pregnant, planning to become pregnant, breastfeeding, or plan to breastfeed.
 HUMIRA should only be used during a pregnancy if needed.
 Women who are breastfeeding should talk to their doctor about whether or not to use HUMIRA.
 Women and their doctor should decide whether to breastfeed or use HUMIRA.
 You should not do both.